Country Context

 Life Expectancy at birth, years | 73.6* |

-Bulgaria has undergone a significant transformation over the past three decades, moving from a highly centralized, planned economy to an open, market-based, upper-middle-income economy securely anchored in the European Union (EU).
-In its initial transition to a market economy, the country went through a decade of slow economic restructuring and growth, high indebtedness, and loss of savings.
+Bulgaria has undergone a significant transformation over the past three decades.
+It has moved from a highly centralized, planned economy to an open, market-based, upper-middle-income economy securely anchored in the European Union (EU).